affinitydb/doc/pathSQL reference [definition].md

 Single-property indexex cannot support NULL parameters.
 For performance reasons, it is recommended not to create a class family with only one parameter passed to the where clause, such as: `WHERE :0 is NULL`.

-**Limitation 2**: There's a sytactic restriction on the order of parameters in class predicates.
+**Limitation 2**: There's a syntactic restriction on the order of parameters in class predicates.
 For example, Affinity cannot create an index for `:0 = value`, but `value = :0` is fine.

 *Note*: Affinity can ignore superfluous parameters, i.e. the user can pass more parameters than used in the predicate.